 Make it harder: Call out incomplete commands like ‘Change’ or ‘Squat’.
 This works like the game Simon Says, if you don’t call out the full command it doesn’t count.
 Add reps to the squats and pushups for each client that slips up.

-- Have your clients gather in around you in a huddle.
+- Have your clients gather in around you in a huddle (think of a sporting team gathering with their coach in a huddle).

 - Start with some jogging on the spot.

 - Direct the huddle to move side to side, get down low or move back and forwards.
-All while jogging on the spot.
+All while jogging on the spot and all while keeping the huddle close together.

 - You can also speed up the jogging or slow it down or even just speed up the arms while keeping the legs the same speed or vice versa.
 Use your imagination.